Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 \begin{lem} Let $(p,\tau,z)$ be the local coordinate system on $\mathcal Q_\delta^i\subset U^i$ defined in \eqref{eq:localcoords} and $(\sigma,q,z)$ be local coordinates on $U_i^{\inn}$.
 For $i=0,1$ the global maps \eqref{eq:globalmap} are well defined on $(p,\tau,z)\in[0,\delta]^2\times \mathbb A$ and of the form

-where $\nu_1(z)\nu_2(z)\neq 0$ and $\mathtt S_i$ are the coordinate expression of the scattering maps given in Theorem \ref{thm:transvtorsionScattmaps}. \end{lem} The proof of this result follows from a standard argument which simply uses the fact that the manifolds $W^{s,u}(\mathcal E_\infty)$ intersect transversally at $\Gamma_i$ (more details can be found in Section 6.1. of \cite{guardia2022hyperbolicdynamicsoscillatorymotions}).
+where $\nu_1(z)\nu_2(z)\neq 0$ for all $z\in\mathbb{A}$, and $\mathtt S_i$ are the coordinate expression of the scattering maps given in Theorem \ref{thm:transvtorsionScattmaps}. \end{lem} The proof of this result can be found in Section 6.1 of \cite{guardia2022hyperbolicdynamicsoscillatorymotions}.
+In fact, it follows from a standard argument which simply uses the fact that the manifolds $W^{s,u}(\mathcal E_\infty)$ intersect transversally at $\Gamma_i$.
 The main observation is that the center dynamics is given by a $C^0$-small perturbation of the scattering map dynamics.
 This asymptotic formula will be key to control and describe the dynamics of the return maps that we construct below.